OpenArkStudio/openarkstudio.github.io/README.md

-# ArkNX documents
+# OpenARK Studio documents

-Documents of our open source projects.
+Documents of our open-source projects.

-- [ARK](https://arknx.com/ARK) - A lightweight, agility, elastic, distributed plugin framework written by C++，make it easier and faster to create your own application service.
+- [ARK](https://openarkstudio.github.io) - A lightweight, agile, elastic, distributed plugin framework written by C++, making it easier and faster to create your own application services.